diamondburned/wftp/README.md

 wftp -l :8080 -s supersecret # with authentication
 ```

+> **Note:** When hosted on a server, the user can use `-d`, which will cause
+> wftp to drop into headless mode, disabling the interactive shell.

 This will drop you into a shell.
 To connect to a listening peer, run:

 ```sh